 Every organ system in the body, including the endocrine system, is susceptible to chronic infections like Lyme disease.
-The body is attacked by a persistent infection, which impairs organ system performance and lowers levels of sex, thyroid, and adrenal hormones.
-The same symptoms of Lyme disease, such as weariness, pain, brain fog, headaches, depression, and more, are caused by inadequate production or release of the hormones generated by these glands.
-The correct diagnosis and management of hormone disruption is necessary for successfully treating the signs and symptoms of Lyme disease and other chronic infections.
+The body is attacked by a persistent infection, which impairs the performance of organ systems and lowers levels of sex, thyroid, and adrenal hormones.
+The same symptoms of Lyme disease, such as weariness, pain, brain fog, headaches, depression, and more, are caused by inadequate production or release of the hormones produced by these glands.
+The correct diagnosis and management of hormone disruption are necessary for successfully treating the signs and symptoms of Lyme disease and other chronic infections.

-For the purpose of identifying and treating endocrine dysfunction, conventional medicine relies on laboratory reference ranges.
-A person would have to fall into the upper or lower 2.5 percentiles to be deemed outside of the bounds of the standard reference range, which is based on a 95th percentile curve.
-The drawback of this strategy is that many persons who experience symptoms are ignored.
+For identifying and treating endocrine dysfunction, conventional medicine relies on laboratory reference ranges.
+A person needs to fall into the upper or lower 2.5 percentiles to be deemed outside of the bounds of the standard reference range, which is based on a 95th percentile curve.
+The drawback of this strategy is that many people who experience symptoms are ignored.
 This “cookie-cutter” method disregards the symptoms of each patient and exempts the doctor from exercising clinical judgment.

-Additionally, a doctor might not order all necessary lab tests in order to conduct an accurate assessment.
-To accurately examine thyroid function, for instance, a comprehensive thyroid panel should test TSH, Free T3, Free T4, and Reverse T3.
+Additionally, a doctor might not order all the necessary lab tests to conduct an accurate assessment.
+To accurately examine thyroid function, for instance, a comprehensive thyroid panel should test TSH, free T3, free T4, and reverse T3.
 The majority of traditional doctors will only recommend a TSH test.

-Bartonella and Babesia infections, which live inside blood arteries, infiltrate cerebral circulation and disrupt the hypothalamus and pituitary, conductors of the endocrine system.
+Bartonella and Babesia infections, which live inside blood vessels, infiltrate cerebral circulation and disrupt the hypothalamus and pituitary, conductors of the endocrine system.

 Lyme disease and estrogen

 Estrogen in adequate amounts has anti-inflammatory and immune-stimulating effects.
 To promote the immunological response, estrogen boosts the synthesis of B-cells and antibodies.
-In my work, I've encountered young ladies with Lyme illness who had really low estrogen levels.
+In one study, researchers encountered young ladies with Lyme illness who had really low estrogen levels.
 A signal to rule out an underlying illness like Lyme disease should be low estrogen levels in a woman of reproductive age.

 The signs and symptoms of Lyme disease might cycle periodically.
 If a woman has untreated Lyme disease, these symptoms may be linked to hormonal changes in the body.
-Due to the underlying inflammation of the infection, severe PMS can occur in some women with Lyme disease.
+Because of the underlying inflammation of the infection, severe premenstrual syndrome can occur in some women with Lyme disease.

-The goal of a research team was to see if immune responses differed between men and women.
-They found that the cytokines interleukin-4, interleukin-6, interleukin-10, interferon-gamma, and tumor necrosis factor-alpha are secreted in greater numbers by female immune cells (TNF-a).
-The T-helper cell 1 to T-helper cell 2 ratio was estimated based on cytokine production, and the researchers found that women have greater Th1/Th2 ratios than men.
+A research team aimed to see if immune responses differed between men and women.
+They found that the cytokines interleukin-4, interleukin-6, interleukin-10, interferon-gamma, and tumor necrosis factor-alpha are secreted in greater numbers by immune cells (TNF-a) in females.
+A 1:2 ratio of the T-helper cells (Th1/Th2) was estimated on the basis of cytokine production, and the researchers found that women have greater Th1/Th2 ratios than men.
 Early in an infection, an elevated Th1 immune response is more efficient at eradicating the virus than a Th2 response.

 Women are more likely than men to have tick bites.

-Compared to men, women have a higher incidence of Lyme disease.
+Compared with men, women have a higher incidence of Lyme disease.
 Researchers from Sweden studied the frequency of tick bites in men and women.
-Compared to men their age, women over 40 had a 48 percent higher risk of being bitten by a tick.
-Compared to men their age, women under 40 had a 96% higher likelihood of getting a tick bite.
-This begs the question of whether estrogen draws ticks, increasing the number of tick bites in women as a result.
+Compared with men, women over 40 and under 40 years had a 48 percent and 96 percent higher risk of being bitten by a tick, respectively.
+This raises the question of whether estrogen draws ticks, resulting in an increased number of tick bites in women.

 Three distinct estrogens are produced by females.
 The most effective way to evaluate these estrogens is with a four-sample urine hormone test (and progesterone).
-Since hormone levels change throughout the day, four samples taken throughout the day offer a more accurate evaluation than a single blood test.
-Women should always use creams or patches to their skin to restore lost estrogen.
+Because hormone levels change throughout the day, four samples taken throughout the day offer a more accurate evaluation than a single blood test.
+Women should always apply creams or patches to their skin to restore lost estrogen.
 A manufactured patch only supplies estradiol, whereas a compounded bio-identical estrogen cream uses two of the therapeutic estrogens.
-Because of the advantages progesterone offers, women should always utilize it when taking estrogen (even if they have had a hysterectomy).
+Because of the advantages progesterone offers, women should always use it when taking estrogen (even if they have had a hysterectomy).

 Chronic infections that damage the thyroid gland frequently cause hypothyroid symptoms.
 The immune system is affected by thyroid hormone regulation of energy generation.
 Fatigue, cold hands and feet, constipation, weight gain, a weakened immune system, trouble concentrating, depression, etc. are all symptoms of an underactive thyroid.
 Additionally, infections might increase the development of thyroid antibodies, resulting in autoimmune thyroiditis.

-Thyroid hormone signaling is strongly impacted by inflammatory cytokines created in response to Lyme disease and other persistent infections.
-The thyroid gland may get less signaling to create thyroid hormones as TSH levels (also known as TSH) drop.
-Inflammation brought on by Lyme disease can also alter the transformation of thyroid hormone from its inactive form (T4) to its active form (T3).
+Thyroid hormone signaling is strongly affected by inflammatory cytokines created in response to Lyme disease and other persistent infections.
+The thyroid gland may receive fewer signals to produce thyroid hormones as TSH levels (also known as TSH) drop.
+Inflammation caused by Lyme disease can also affect the transformation of thyroid hormone from its inactive form (T4) to its active form (T3).
 Inflammation can lead to an increase in reverse T3, which inhibits the active T3 hormone and causes functional hypothyroidism.

-T3, the thyroid hormone that is active, promotes the immune system.
+T3, an active thyroid hormone, promotes the immune system.
 Increasing T3 levels can stimulate the immune system and aid in infection control in those with Lyme disease who have a low immunological response.
 T3 medications, which strengthen the immune response and lower cortisol, may not be tolerated by someone with an overactive or elevated immunological response.
 Increased Herxheimer responses could be the result of this.
 The replenishment of T3 hormones also enhances mitochondrial performance, increasing ATP generation and energy.

-Thyroid dysfunction with Lyme disease Co-opt each other
+Thyroid dysfunction and Lyme disease co-opt each other

 There are many similarities between the signs of Lyme disease and hypothyroidism.
 Each organ system in the body might experience symptoms from both illnesses, which can also resemble one another.
-Paparone reported a case report of a patient with both hypothyroidism and Lyme illness.
-He recounts the patient's symptoms, which include swollen hands and feet, migraines, joint and muscle pain, and never discomfort.
-She had a history of several tick bites, with the most recent occurring around the time that her symptoms started, or six months earlier.
-Although doctor gave the woman antibiotics, her symptoms barely changed.
-He gave her thyroid medicine after a test in the lab revealed hypothyroidism.
-She started feeling considerably better after a few months and kept taking thyroid and antibiotics till her symptoms disappeared.
+Paparone reported a case report of a patient with both hypothyroidism and Lyme disease.
+He recounts the patient's symptoms, which include swollen hands and feet, migraines, joint and muscle pain, and nerve discomfort.
+She had a history of several tick bites, with the most recent occurring around the time that her symptoms started or 6 months earlier.
+Although the doctor gave the woman antibiotics, her symptoms barely changed.
+He gave her thyroid medicine after a lab test revealed hypothyroidism.
+She started feeling considerably better after a few months and kept taking thyroid medicines and antibiotics until her symptoms disappeared.
 Hypothyroidism may have been caused by Lyme disease, or the two illnesses may have co-occurred.

-Many of the Lyme disease patients I see also have hypothyroidism.
-To accurately evaluate thyroid function, it is necessary to measure the levels of TSH, Free T3, Free T4, and Reverse T3.
+Many of the patients with Lyme disease also have hypothyroidism.
+To accurately evaluate thyroid function, it is necessary to measure the levels of TSH, free T3, free T4, and reverse T3.
 TSH levels have to be less than 2.0.
-Anyone with hypothyroidism should take liothyronine (T3) since it is the active form of the thyroid hormone.
+Anyone with hypothyroidism should take liothyronine (T3), as it is the active form of the thyroid hormone.
 Never take levothyroxine (T4) without T3, as T3 to T4 conversion is frequently impaired by chronic disease.
 Another acceptable choice is natural desiccated thyroid hormone like Armour.
 Clinical symptoms, not just test data, should be used to determine the dosage of thyroid medication.

-- Inability to handle stress Aches, aches, and stiffness in the muscles
+- Inability to handle stress, aches, and stiffness in the muscles

 - Anxiety, irritation, and a sense of exhaustion